WordPress/gutenberg/docs/contributors/testing-overview.md

 - [Using createNodeMock to mock refs](https://github.com/storybookjs/storybook/tree/master/addons/storyshots/storyshots-core#using-createnodemock-to-mock-refs) with StoryShots.

 In that case, you might see test failures and `TypeError` reported by Jest in the lines which try to access a property from `ref.current`.
 If this happens, search for `initStoryshots` method call, which contains all necessary configurations to adjust.

+### Debugging Jest unit tests

+Running `npm run test-unit:debug` will start the tests in debug mode so a [node inspector client](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients) can connect to the process and inspect the execution.
+Instructions for using Google Chrome or Visual Studio Code as an inspector client can be found in the [wp-scripts documentation](/packages/scripts/README.md#debugging-jest-unit-tests).

 ## Native mobile testing

 Part of the unit-tests suite is a set of Jest tests run exercise native-mobile codepaths, developed in React Native.
 Since those tests run on Node, they can be launched locally on your development machine without the need for specific native Android or iOS dev tools or SDKs.
 It also means that they can be debugged using typical dev tools.
 Read on for instructions how to debug.